Easter in Latvia: Egg-related beliefs

 Although dainas have no conclusive indication of egg painting tradition in ancient times, the majority of them mention golden, silver and white eggs.
 Therefore, it can be concluded that egg painting is more of a modern tradition.
 In order for eggs to be diverse, they were boiled with colorful cloth.
 In one area, grits are poured in, while in other, people added colorful birch leaves, fir needles, cells, a variety of flowers, herbs or just reel them with a colorful yarn.
 Every family has a different way of following this tradition.

 Wizards also colored eggs in ancient times and laid them under the horse or cattle's troughs, to cast a misfortune of cattle plague on whoever they wanted.
-People were afraid of such wizard's eggs.
+People in Latvia are still afraid of such wizard's eggs today.

 People believed that particular magical power was inherent even in water, which boiled eggs.
 They believed it helped to ward off hawks from chickens: the swishing sauna whisks were hooked between the fence poles on Lieldienas morning and were filled with water which was used to boil eggs.

+If a chicken fell ill on Lieldienas, boiling water was poured on its head until it died.

 While eating an egg, people watched how the eggshell separated - if it came off well, it meant the flax will grow well; if it shed badly, then it meant a bad flax harvest.
 Eggs also involved in a lot of other beliefs:

+When a pregnant woman make eggs, if she break even one - her baby will be weak like an eggshell.